-- Focus on rural health care
+- A focus on rural health care

-- Outreach to underserved populations
+- Providing outreach to underserved populations

 - Engagement in global health education and issues

-Why Choose the College of Health Sciences and Professions?
+Why choose the College of Health Sciences and Professions?

-Whether it's in the classroom or in the community, in the library or in the laboratory, the College of Health Sciences and Professions will challenge you at every turn—teaching you to think critically and act boldly, and preparing you to take the knowledge you gain here out into the world, where it can do the most good for the most people.
+Whether it's in the classroom or in the community, in the library or in the laboratory, the College of Health Sciences and Professions (CHSP) will challenge you at every turn—teaching you to think critically and act boldly, and preparing you to take the knowledge you gain here out into the world, where it can do the most good for the most people.